1601414203/Robot-localisation/README.md

-# PF Localisation Package (Skeleton Code)
+# Particle Filter Localization

 ## Particle Filter Exercise

 This package implements the particle filter localisation using sensor and motion update from the Pioneer P3-DX robot.
-The methods in `src/pf_localisation/pf.py` have to be completed correctly to run the node.
-Read the assignment lab notes for more instructions on how to complete these methods.
-You can also find documentation regarding each method in the source files.
+The methods in `src/pf_localisation/pf.py` have  be completed  to run the node.

 #### Note: